 Thank you for visiting my website.
-If you are a member of the Press, for your convenience, I've provided a couple of choices of bios and head-shots to choose from including a long-form rambling history of myself if you so wish.
+If you are a member of the Press, for your convenience, I've provided a couple of choices of bios ranging from short to long.

 I have press kits and prepared Q & As to share upon request for each book and topic (bookstores or cartoons or snowmen) depending on your needs.

 New Yorker cartoonist and author of The New York Times best-selling Footnotes From the World’s Greatest Bookstores.
-He has been speaking publicly against online shopping to raise awareness for independent bookstores and teaches writing at NYU.
-His new book is Everyone’s A Critic: The Ultimate Cartoon Book by the World’s Greatest Cartoonists.
+He has been speaking publicly against online shopping to raise awareness for independent bookstores.
+He was also a Creative Director, an Adjunct Professor at NYU and now Contributing Editor at Writer’s Digest.
+He is host of The Cartoon Pad and creates the popular Substack newsletter, The Bob.
 Follow him on Twitter at @BobEckstein and Instagram at bob_eckstein.Bob Eckstein is an award-winning writer,

 LONGER, FIRST PERSON: